-The discussion of the previous two subsections allows us to show that the some aspects of the action of an hyperbolic element $h\in \SL(2,\mathbb{Z})$ fit the assumptions of KAM theory.
+The discussion of the previous two subsections allows us to show that some aspects of the action of a hyperbolic element $h\in \SL(2,\mathbb{Z})$ fit the assumptions of KAM theory.
 Before entering into this matter, recall that $e^{2\pi i\theta}\in \U(1)$ is {\it Brjuno} whenever $\theta$ is an irrational number whose continued fraction has partial convergents $(p_k/q_k)_{k\in\mathbb{Z}}$ satisfying:

 For our purposes, it is important to note that the Brjuno condition has full Lebesgue measure on $\U(1)$.
 Indeed, the set of Diophantine irrationals is a proper subset of the set of Brjuno irrationals and it is well known that already the set of Roth Diophantine irrationals has full measure.
 We recall that by definition $\theta$ is a Diophantine irrational of exponent $\gamma>0$ if $q_{k+1} = O(q_k^{1+\gamma})$ for all $k \in N$ and it is a Roth irrational if it is Diophantine of exponent $\gamma$ for all $\gamma >0$.